MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 ## Configure generated code

-Analyzers run on source files in a project and report any violations it finds.
-However, these violations aren't useful on system-generated files.
+Analyzers run on source files in a project and report any violations they find.
+However, these violations aren't useful for system-generated files.
 Examples are generated code files, such as designer-generated code files, temporary source files generated by the build system, and so on.
-For these files, users can't manually edit the files and aren't concerned about fixing any violations.
+For these types of files, users can't manually edit the files and aren't concerned about fixing any violations.

 Therefore, by default, the analyzer driver examines only files with certain names, file extensions, or autogenerated file headers as generated code files.
 For example, a file name ending with *.designer.cs* or *.generated.cs* is considered generated code.
 However, these heuristics might not be able to identify all the custom generated code files in the user's source code.